Hole plugs, explained

 What are hole plugs?

-All plugs fill holes, but not all holes are the same.
+All plugs fill holes, but not all holes are the same and hole size varies.
 Some are intended while others are accidental.
 Whatever the case, holes need to be sealed to prevent dirt, dust and moisture ingress.
 Covering the holes not only provides a clean finish, but also helps achieve structural integrity.
 This is the job of a hole plug, which is typically a push plug.

 In this guide, we’ll explain what hole plugs are and cover these elements:

 Plugs for holes come in different types for different functions.
 Some push-in hole plugs seal chassis holes and wiring outlets.
 Others are designed as screw-hole plugs, typically made of wood.
 Still others close off access holes.
-Hole plugs can top tube ends, or even act as protective bumpers, small appliance feet and drawer glides.
+Hole plugs are used to top tube ends, or even act as protective bumpers, small appliance feet and drawer glides.

 You can also get square, rectangular and round hole plugs in different materials.